In this guide:

 Although you can’t immediately cure a runny nose, several treatment options can temporarily relieve symptoms.

-- Electric Nasal Aspirator These are considered quite efficient at clearing out little noses.
+- Electric Nasal Aspirator: These are considered quite efficient at clearing out little noses.
 They don’t take up a lot of space and run on batteries or via a power cord.
 Some models offer features such as an adjustable suction level, ergonomic handle, and saline dispensers.

 Clear the Air

 If your baby is particularly fond of bathtime, you might just have a win-win situation on your hands.
 Break out all the best bath toys so that your little one will be distracted from her distress with some good old fashioned free-play.
-While she’s enjoying herself, the warm water will soothe her body and, hopefully, loosen some of that mucus.
+While she’s enjoying herself, the warm water and steam will soothe her body and, hopefully, loosen some of that mucus.

 Humidifiers simply add humidity to dry air.
 When your baby breathes in this air, the moisture can help loosen and dislodge mucus.
 A humidifier with a cool-mist option provides non-invasive relief for those stuffy noses.